 FROM EQUITY AND COMPLIANCE: Complying with Limited English Proficiency guidelines vital

-The Office of Equity and Compliance would like to remind employees of the College’s obligations under Title VI of the Civil Rights Act of 1964, which requires Southwest to take reasonable steps to provide meaningful access to services to individuals with Limited English Proficiency (LEP).
+The Office of the Chief of Staff would like to remind employees of the College’s obligations under Title VI of the Civil Rights Act of 1964, which requires Southwest to take reasonable steps to provide meaningful access to services to individuals with Limited English Proficiency (LEP).

 To ensure compliance with the requirements of Title VI, the college follows the procedures established in TBR Guideline G-130.
 These guidelines detail the process faculty and staff must follow to be able to promptly identify the language and communication needs of LEP individuals who make themselves known to the college.